 Hotels In Queens Neighborhood of Dutch Kills in LIC

 March 21, 2011 / Long Island City LIC / Long Island City Real Estate / Queens Buzz.
 Over the past year I’ve watched the rapid growth of eleven hotels in the Dutch Kills neighborhood of Long Island City.
 They’re located within an eight block area, near the N / Q subway lines in LIC.

 Construction on many of these Long Island City hotels appears to have been completed.
 Although there are at least a couple of them which appear to have quite a bit more work to do.
 Six of the new Dutch Kills Long Island City Hotels are already in operation.

-Click here to read the rest of our report about new hotels in Long Island City - in the Dutch Kills neighborhood of LIC.
+Click here to read the rest of our report about new hotels in Queens - in the Dutch Kills neighborhood of LIC.